pmarches/monitorPowerToMQTT/README.md

 TODO
 ==
-- MQTT topic should contain the mppt serial number, not the mac address
-- Get the AES key from the MPPT devices.
+- Get the AES key from the MPPT devices instead the klunky app hack.
 We will need to connect to the MPPT, send the PIN, issue some commands to get the AES key.
 Is that even possible?
 - Go to sleep when solar panels are off

 MQTT Schema
 ===========